 The third job paid more than the second job and worse than the first.
 At this point I had to wonder – was I doing this for pay or for a lifestyle I wanted or for a job that would make me happy?
 Honestly, I don’t even know.
-Going through a year of having made minimum wage for a job that didn’t value me and could cut me loose just because California allows you to be fired without a real reason makes you reevaluate how you have been living your life.
+Going through a year of making minimum wage for a job that didn’t value me and could cut me loose just because California allows you to be fired without a real reason makes you reevaluate how you have been living your life.
 Was this all worth it?
 Was this career that I wanted more than anything worth it?
 What was my life really worth?

-It turns out that finding the next job is even harder and that finding a job, even when you have all of the experience and all of the education asked for, is close to impossible.
+As it turned out that finding the next job is even harder and that finding a job, even when you have all of the experience and all of the education asked for, is close to impossible.
 You see what I have learned is that having at all is impossible in your 20s.
 Having a job that you like as a bare minimum and pays you well is a luxury that few have.
 Should it be that way?

 According to the job satisfaction report, put out by the Conference Board, the majority of Americans were most satisfied with their jobs in 1987 and then after that 1995.
 Job satisfaction has been at a decline since then, slowly rising about .4% every couple of years.
 This report takes into account pay, environment, the ability to take a vacation, and happiness of work.

+If happiness is declining, can we blame Millennials for just wanting more?
+Can we call them lazy?
+Can we call them incompetent?
+Can we call them unqualified?
+The answer is no. Those who were given with both hands can’t be using those same hands to point a finger at those who are scraping by for something.
 The job market in 1987 was incredibly different from the job market we are facing today.
 The price of college was lower, the fact that college basically got you into a job was a given, and the dollar stretched further.
 Somewhere along the way, the entire market was shifted by people who were afraid of being shifted out by that same market.